Policies and Procedures

 Respond to greetings

-PBIS FACILITATION ASSURANCES
+LIM FACILITATION ASSURANCES

 Daily: Students will receive daily recognition from teachers.
 Students can receive Star Bucks from any member of the school faculty or staff.
 Teachers can also develop their own daily incentive plan.